iterative/terraform-provider-iterative/docs/resources/task.md

 - `image` - (Optional) [Machine image](#machine-images) to run the task with.
 - `parallelism` - (Optional) Number of machines to be launched in parallel.
 - `directory` - (Optional) Local directory to synchronize.
 - `environment` - (Optional) Map of environment variable names and values for the task script.
 Empty string values are replaced with local environment values.
+Empty values may also be combined with a [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) name to import all matching variables.
 - `timeout` - (Optional) Maximum number of seconds to run before termination.

 ## Attribute Reference